oracle-livelabs/adb/shared/develop-rag-apps/introduction/introduction.md

 In this workshop, you will:

 * Configure your Autonomous Database to leverage a generative AI model for querying data using natural language
-* Use Vector search to find the relevant content based on a similarity ranking
+* Use vector search to find the relevant content based on a similarity ranking
-* Use **`Select AI`** to query data using natural language and Vector search
+* Use **`Select AI`** to query data using natural language and vector search
 * Learn about PL/SQL APIs that help integrate AI with your application
 * Use the Select AI demo application to chat with your data in your own language